averbraeck/gscg-design/doc/4-architecture/database-design.md

 - FC5.1 The session facilitator must be able to change their own password to enter the GSCG portal
   <br>The `user.password` field is in the database.
 - FC5.2 The session facilitator must be able to create a player for the game session
+  <br>The session facilitator has access to the `game_session` with attached `player` records.
 - FC5.3 The session facilitator must be able to delete a player for the game session
+  <br>The session facilitator has access to the `game_session` with attached `player` records.
 - FC5.4 The session facilitator must be able to reset the password of a user allocated to the game session
+  <br>The session facilitator has access to the `game_session` with attached `player` records.
+Each `player` record has a `password` field (with a `salt`).
 - FC5.5 The session facilitator must be able to change the access rights of a player for the game session
+  <br>There are no access rights for players.
+A field to *block* a `player` from playing can be added.
+See NOTE.
 - FC5.6 The session facilitator must be able to allocate an existing user to the game session
+  <br>A `player` can be linked to a `user` in the database through a nullable field `user_id`.
 - FC5.7 The session facilitator must be able to deallocate an existing user from the game session
+  <br>A `user` can be unlinked from a `game_session` by deleting the `player` record.
 - FO5.8 The session facilitator should provide a briefing of the game to the players
+  <br>The briefing is not yet in the database.
+See NOTE.
 - FC5.9 The session facilitator must be able to start the game session
+  <br>No consequence for database.
 - FC5.10 The event of starting the game session must be sent to the gamedata platform
   <br>No consequences for database.
 - FC5.11 The session facilitator must be able to change the game speed
+  <br>No consequence for database.
 - FC5.12 The session facilitator must be able to pause the game
+  <br>No consequence for database.
 - FO5.13 The session facilitator should be able to insert an extra news item for the players
+  <br>This is not yet foreseen in the database.
+Adding a `news_item` record means that it is added for **all** game sessions.
+So, a specific news item should be added that is added for the game session.
+See NOTE.
 - FC5.14 The event of adding a news item to the the game session must be sent to the gamedata platform
   <br>No consequences for database.
 - FO5.15 The session facilitator should be able to add an intervention into the game
+  <br>This is not yet foreseen in the database.
+Adding a `event` record means that it is added for **all** game sessions.
+So, a specific event should be added that is added for the game session.
+See NOTE.
 - FC5.16 The event of adding an intervention to the the game session must be sent to the gamedata platform
   <br>No consequences for database.
 - FO5.17 The session facilitator should be able to trigger an existing manual intervention during gameplay
   <br>The `trigger_interval` and `trigger_fixed` tables have a boolean field called `facilitator_trigger`.
 If true, the facilitator can trigger the event.
 Maybe we have to restrict the number of times that an event can be triggered.
+See NOTE.
+We might also record the fact that an event has been triggered.
 See NOTE.
 - FC5.18 The event of triggering an existing intervention during the the game play must be sent to the gamedata platform
   <br>No consequences for database.
 - FO5.19 The session facilitation should present an overview of the players allocated to a session